tidyverse/tidyverse.org/content/blog/ggplot2-3-5-0-axes/index.md

 </div>

 That wraps up the visible changes to axes for this post.
 To read about general changes, see the [main post](/blog/2024/02/ggplot2-3-5-0/).
-The changes to legends are covered in a [separate post](/blog/2024/02/ggplot2-3-5-0-legends/) and for the new polar coordinate system (and their axes) see the [last post](/blog/2024/02/ggplot2-3-5-0-coord-radial/).
+The changes to legends are covered in a [separate post](/blog/2024/02/ggplot2-3-5-0-legends/) and for the new polar coordinate system (and their axes) will be in a future post.